MrJai221/task5_elevatelabs/README.md

 ## Deliverables

-*   **`capturing_packets.pcapng`**: The raw packet capture file containing all traffic from the analysis session.
+*   **`packet_captures/capturing_packets.pcapng`**: The raw packet capture file containing all traffic from the analysis session.
 This can be opened with Wireshark.
 *   **`Network_Analysis_Report.pdf`**: A detailed report (created from the template above) documenting the methodology, specific findings, and conclusions drawn from the packet data.

 ## How the Capture Was Performed